 The easy way: you can just download a pre-built VM image from here.
 There are VHD for Hyper-v Gen-1 and VHDX for Hyper-v Gen-2 and OVA for everything else.

 Once you boot it up you will be greeted with a PowerShell prompt.
 Just like that!
 You can type cmd to launch the good old cmd.exe shell.
-MS-DOS anyone?
+MS-DOS 2016?

-Keep in mind, this is a developer mode, normally you would be greeted with login/password prompt and a boring menu that allows to change some networking settings and not much beyond that.
+Keep in mind, this is a developer mode (see -Development flag).
+Normally you would be greeted with a login prompt and a boring menu that allows to change some networking settings and not much beyond that.
 In production mode you need to resort to hacks (or this) to get stuff running, fortunately nothing like that needed here.

 So what can you run on it?